Look after one dog in our house for much of November 2018

 Responsibilities & Pets

 Mikki is middle-aged poodle-terrier mix, a slim 16 lbs, and a very sweet dog.
 She is my emotional support animal and very well behaved.
 She needs to be walked several times a day and we're interested in her having company during our absence.
 By this I mean house-sitters who will not merely sleep in the house but be around during parts of the day, in and out.
 Mikki can certainly be alone.
 But not for more than a few hours at a stretch.
 Mikki eats one or more cans of dog food a day.
 (Can be spread to multiple meals if convenient but not required.)
 She can have dog treats throughout the day and evening.
 She goes on a walk about every 4 hours except overnight.
 She is good on long walks but some can be shorter "relief" walks around the block.
 Hold the leash around your wrist in case she suddenly bolts.
 Mikki will expect to stop, SIT, and wait at every single street crossing until she hears the "okay" command to cross when traffic is clear.
 She has separation anxiety and she will appear nervous when you come in from an absence.
-Currently she is taking some medication for anxiety and I don't yet know whether she will still need it in November.
-If so, it would mean giving her two pills a day, which she takes without a fuss.
 She will want to sleep in your bed but she doesn't have to.
 Please change the water bowl each day.
 She is well-liked in the neighborhood and Mikki has been called by some shopkeepers "the Mayor of Wayland Square."